rgilks/writeo/docs/models/datasets.md

 ## Current Limitation

-Our **T-AES-CORPUS** model (RoBERTa) was trained on the Write & Improve corpus which only has **holistic CEFR labels** (no dimensional breakdown).
+Our **AES-CORPUS** model (RoBERTa) was trained on the Write & Improve corpus which only has **holistic CEFR labels** (no dimensional breakdown).
 This is why we can't show consistent dimensional scores alongside the corpus score.

 ---